GITtoats/Ultrachromic/README.md

 **NOTE: Theme may not work when using reverse proxy**, check the bottom section of this readme for more info.

+**NOTE: As of Jellyfin version 10.11.0 Theme not work for admin dashboard**, it was deactivated for security reasons.

 <br />

 ## Single line presets